 No more bland tomatoes ruining your dishes.
-Heirloom vegetables are more flavour-focuses than big-agro varieties.
-The trade-off, is that some of the vegetables might be different looking, or even "ugly", or "sheer perfection".
+Heirloom vegetables are more flavor-focuses than big-agro varieties.
+The trade-off is that some of the vegetables might be different looking, or even "ugly", or "sheer perfection".

 2. They're more nutritious.

-Because large-scale commercial growers prefer higher yields, their modification of plant genetics have geared the plants to producing more, but not necessarily better.
-Heirloom plants retain traits created by nature, and are often found with higher quantities of vitamins, minerals, and other components than traditional grocery store vegetables.
+Because large-scale commercial growers prefer higher yields, their modification of plant genetics have geared the plants to produce more, but not necessarily better.
+Heirloom plants retain traits created by nature and are often found with higher quantities of vitamins, minerals, and other components than traditional grocery store vegetables.

 3. The seeds are more equitable

 Heirloom plants produce seeds, unlike plants grown from GMO seeds.
 GMO seeds often grow into plants that never produce more seeds, which means you have to keep purchasing seeds from the GMO supplier year-after-year.
 This goes against the laws of nature.
 Heirloom seeds allow farmers to produce crops without having to give thousands away to big-agro.

 GMO plants are usually geared towards being harvested all at once, whereas heirloom vegetables are more spread-out and gradual.
 This means that it's more useful for supplying small groups of people, vs massive produce suppliers, because your ripe fruit will be spread out over time.